Howard Wilson, Ph.D

 Dr. Wilson teaches undergraduate courses in phonetics and articulation.
-Graduate courses in aphasia and related neurogenic disorders, neuromotor speech disorders, and augmentative communication are Dr. Wilson's speciality.
+Graduate courses in aphasia and related neurogenic disorders, neuromotor speech disorders, and augmentative communication are Dr. Wilson's specialty.

 He is a member of the Texas Speech-Language-Hearing Association and the American Speech-Language-Hearing Association and is a frequent presenter at both conventions.

-Wilson is liscened by the state of Texas in Speech-Language Pathology.
+Wilson is licensed by the state of Texas in Speech-Language Pathology.